ibi-group/git-it-together/README.md

 This project was built as part of the Talkdesk Hackathon April 2017, but this fork is heavily modified to fit the needs of Conveyal's software development process.

-This bot is able to respond with a list of all open PRs or is able to show PRs assigned to yourself.
-If you @PR Police and include the character sequence `me`, then the bot will respond with a filtered list of PRs assigned to you, otherwise it'll report on all PRs.
+This bot is able to respond with a help message, PRs assigned to yourself or a list of all open PRs.
+If you @PR Police with `help` it'll send you a help message.
+If you @PR Police and include the word `me`, then the bot will respond with a filtered list of PRs assigned to you, otherwise it'll report on all PRs.
 Your slack username and github username need to have at least the first 3 characters matching (case insensitive).
-For example if your github username is `blahblah` but your slack username is `Blah B` it'll match.
+For example if your github username is `blahblah` but your slack username is `Blah-B` it'll match.

 ## Deploying the bot